-This was an ex-LMS 4-6-2 Princess Royal class locomotive and tender.
+This was an ex-LMS Stanier design 4-6-2 Princess Royal class locomotive and tender, built between 1933 and 1935.

-The livery was a metallic blue (presumably based on the BR blue livery) with black smokebox and cab roof.
+The livery was the less well known BR blue applied to express passenger locomotives for a short time after 1949, with black smokebox and cab roof.
 The tender came in the same livery, with coal painted black.
 There was high relief lining and the BR motif, which were picked out in red.
 The buffer beams were finished in red.

 On the engine, the pony truck and middle pair of driving wheels did not have flanges.
 The trailing pair of wheels were a non-moving moulded part.
 The tender chassis comprised two pairs of wheels.